wandb/docs/docs/guides/registry/link_version.md

 1. Navigate to the Registry App.
 2. Select the name of the registry that you linked the artifact to.
 3. Select the name of the collection.
 4. From the list of artifact versions, select the version you want to access.
-Version numbers are incrementally assigned to each artifact version that is linked to the collection.
+Version numbers are incrementally assigned to each linked artifact version starting with `v0`.

 Once you select an artifact version, you can view that version's metadata, lineage, and usage information.